Home » Recipes » Rosemary Shortbread Cookies (Savory Shortbread)

 Savory shortbread dough in a bowl

-Divide into two portions.
-Flatten each portion into a disc, wrap in clingfilm/plastic wrap, and chill, at least one hour.
+Divide into 2 portions.
+Flatten each portion into a 6-inch disc, wrap in clingfilm/plastic wrap, and refrigerate 1 hour, or until firm.

 Discs of dough for savory shortbread

-Preheat oven to 180° C / 350° F. Line a half-sheet rimmed baking tray with parchment.
+Preheat oven to 350° F (180° C).
+Line a half-sheet rimmed baking tray with parchment.
 Allow dough to come up to room temperature for 5-10 minutes, or until just soft enough to roll.

-On a silicone rolling mat, roll chilled dough to about 6 millimeters / 1/4-inch thickness.
+On a silicone rolling mat, roll chilled dough to 1/4-inch thickness.
 Press sprigs of fresh thyme and rosemary into the top of the dough.

 Dough, rolling pin, and herbs on a silicone mat